Beej126/BeejBlog/content/posts/2016-06-24-solved-bare-cname-with-mx-record.md

   - Networking

 ---
-just thought i&#8217;d throw this out into the interwebz since it seems to be such a well known _no-can-do_ that is actually a very handy can-do (where applicable)&#8230;
+just thought i'd throw this out into the interwebz since it seems to be such a well known _no-can-do_ that is actually a very handy can-do (where applicable)...

 ## Background

-DNS admin warnings advise against doing a &#8220;bare&#8221; (no prefix) CNAME along with an MX record, [example][1]
+DNS admin warnings advise against doing a "bare" (no prefix) CNAME along with an MX record, [example][1]

 ![][2]

 ## Disclaimer

-What i&#8217;m successfully demonstrating here is <span class="hl">clearly non-standard according to the specs</span>&#8230;
+What i'm successfully demonstrating here is <span class="hl">clearly non-standard according to the specs</span>...

-however, i&#8217;ve proven it does work for SOME servers implementation of the standards (including major provider Office 365 on the MX side) so it&#8217;s worth trying with your servers if this provides a convenient solution for your needs&#8230; and it will be immediately verifiably working or not; no &#8220;sometimes&#8221; ambiguity to worry about.
+however, i've proven it does work for SOME servers implementation of the standards (including major provider Office 365 on the MX side) so it's worth trying with your servers if this provides a convenient solution for your needs... and it will be immediately verifiably working or not; no "sometimes" ambiguity to worry about.

 ## Solution